AN: This story starts in the year 293 AL. A Game of Thrones begins in 298 AL. King Robert was crowned in 281 AL.

 "He's a whipping boy, he's for whipping," the King said, sounding almost amused.
 Robert turned to Jon.
 "Hard to believe he's barely seen nine namedays."
 He sounded proud.

 "Not really," Jon returned.
 "He's just as stubborn and hardheaded as you were at his age."
-His voice was rueful.

 "He's smarter than I was," Robert admitted.
 "And he hasn't got the weight of the kingdom resting on his shoulders!"

 "You didn't either; not back then," said Jon.
 Harry was struck by how old Lord Arryn was.
 The lines on his face had never seem so long.

 Robert looked down at his son, and his eyes went right through him.
 "Reminds me of Ned."